Low output from motor using pedal assist?

 6. Wires at handlebars as they connect to the throttle, display and brakes (on some versions).

 - Please share an over all picture of the handlebar wiring as well as specific pictures of any connections.

-- Many LMT'd have a connection at the back of the display like this.
+- Many LMT'D have a connection at the back of the display in the picture below.
 Please share individual pictures of each side so the camera can focus on the holes and pins.

 - They should not be stressed or pulled tight as you turn the handle bars left and right.
 You can inspect each wire as it leaves the component for signs of stress or damage.
 If they become tight as your turn the handlebars, it is likely you could improve your cable/wire routing.

 Remove the battery

 - Use the video below to remove the battery panels/housing to access the bike controller.